-Abolish death penalty by adopting a law, which will commute all death sentences that have been pronounced (Albania)
+Abolish death penalty by adopting a law commuting all death sentences that have been pronounced (Albania).

-102. All conclusions and/or recommendations contained in the present report reflect the position of the submitting State(s) and /or the State under review thereon.
+102. All conclusions and/or recommendations contained in the present report reflect the position of the submitting State(s) and/or the State under review thereon.
 They should not be construed as endorsed by the Working Group as a whole.